 When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
 The amendments also clarify existing disclosure requirements for equity-classified instruments.
 As a result, a freestanding equity-linked financial instrument (or embedded conversion option) no longer would be accounted for as a derivative liability at fair value as a result of the existence of a down round feature.
 For freestanding equity classified financial instruments, the amendments require entities that present earnings per share (EPS) in accordance with Topic 260 to recognize the effect of the down round feature when it is triggered.
 That effect is treated as a dividend and as a reduction of income available to common shareholders in basic EPS.
-Convertible instruments with embedded conversion and Other Options), including related EPS guidance (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in Codification, to a scope exception.
+Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in Topic 260).
+The amendments in Part II of this update recharacterize the indefinite deferral of certain provisions of Topic 480 that now are presented as pending content in the Codification, to a scope exception.